mapzen/documentation/src-index/index.md

 			</div>
 			<div class="col-xs-12 col-sm-10">
 				Get your API key for access to Mapzen services.<br>
-				<p class ="cta-paragraph"> "New to Mapzen?
-Learn more about rate limits and API keys and start playing with our products in minutes.</p>
+				<p class ="cta-paragraph"> New to Mapzen?
+Learn more about rate limits and API keys to start playing with our products in minutes.</p>
 			</div>
 	  </div>
 	  <div class="cta-btn">